 Through the process of Nahuatl contemplative practice, each student enacted a healing journey, inwardly and outwardly, for herself/himself, with the instructor, and collectively with everyone in the class.
 The Nahuatl idea of the student manifesting her/his face and heart is tied to the concept of creativity and autonomy (personal and collective), and the centering and balancing of the individual with(in) society.
 Students were given regular time during each class period, and through out-of-class exercises, for contemplation, meditation, and reflection on their own movement in relation to their lives and to this age that the ancient Nahuatl people recognized as the ending of the Fifth Sun and the entering of the Sixth Sun.
 Students were also introduced to elders and spiritual leaders of different traditions, including the Yaqui or Yoeme, the Patwin, the Huichol, and the Nez Perce.
+What I demonstrated is that Indigenous religious traditions have embedded within them contemplative practices, that include meditation, ceremony, dance, song, that can enrich our understandings of how to know and be in the world.

 The learning goals of the course were: